Junkrat: Promotion and reception

+To promote Overwatch and the character, Blizzard Entertainment released a cosplay guide and promotional images themed around holidays.
+A Lego set featuring both Junkrat and Roadhog was also released.
+Other merchandise includes apparel by clothing company Jinx, a nendoroid produced by Good Smile, and several figures by Funko Pop, including a two-figure set with Roadhog and a standalone figure modeled after his Halloween Terror event appearance.

 Junkrat has been popular since his debut.
 His character design has been the subject of cosplay, while engineer Colin Furze created a functional replica of his RIP-Tire weapon.
 Meanwhile, Matt Owens, a writer for the Agents of S.H.I.E.L.D. television series, based aspects of the character Hellfire off of Junkrat, having him quote several of Junkrat's lines and share traits with the latter, such as ethnicity and a similar name.
-Chris Moyse of Destructoid stated he was always amused by Blizzard's depiction of the character in how he was often used for comic relief, "but he’s also pretty much a cut-throat murderer, who’d blow up your mum for three buck".
+Chris Moyse of Destructoid stated he was always amused by Blizzard's depiction of the character in how he was often used for comic relief, "but he's also pretty much a cut-throat murderer, who'd blow up your mum for three bucks".
 Moyse compared him to DC Comics' Joker or Marvel Comics' Green Goblin in this manner, feeling that Junkrat's charisma "doofus" personality belied that he was a very dangerous individual.
 The Daily Dots Joseph Knoop meanwhile praised the destructive nature of the character's gameplay in contrast to others, and argued that some of the character's appeal arose not from his background as an insane Australian, but that "we all see a little bit of Junkrat in ourselves".

 Clayton Purdom of Kill Screen praised how Junkrat's gameplay "rewards cowardice", enjoying how it rewarded the use of ambush tactics and hit and run behavior.
 Comparing it to gameplay found in the Halo video game series, he enjoyed being able to stay away from the main conflict and be able to engage from afar, finding such a novel concept for a first person shooter.
 Purdom also praised the character's "less savory" aspects, noting that while Overwatch had been praised for embracing diversity while maintaining cohesion amongst the cast, Junkrat's "Batman-villain malevolence" helped him stand out.
-Acknowledging that the character's destructive attitude did not strike a comedic tone with him, Junkrat's vocal disdain for certain levels in the game and how badly he wanted to demolish them provided "just the sort of ludonarrative consonance we don’t celebrate enough", providing moments he felt Overwatch otherwise handled poorly with its cast.
+Acknowledging that the character's destructive attitude did not strike a comedic tone with him, Junkrat's vocal disdain for certain levels in the game and how badly he wanted to demolish them provided "just the sort of ludonarrative consonance we don't celebrate enough", providing moments he felt Overwatch otherwise handled poorly with its cast.